beakerbrowser/beakerbrowser.com/_docs/tutorials/read-site-files.md

 order: 6
 ---

-The [DatArchive API] provides a simple set of APIs to read files and directories.
+The [DatArchive API](/docs/apis/dat.html) provides a simple set of APIs to read files and directories.
 After instantiating an archive instance, you can call stat(), readdir(), and readFile().

-First, [create a new Dat site using this template].
+First, [create a new Dat site](/docs/using-beaker/publishing-with-beaker.html) using this [<i class="fa fa-file-archive-o"></i> template.zip](/docs/tutorials/template.zip).
 In `js/index.js`, add the following code.
 We’ll use the API to read about the current site.

+<figcaption class="code">js/index.js</figcaption>
 ```js
 async function main () {
   // create an archive instance for the current website